 2. Leverage Audiobooks

-I also earmark (find better alternative for this word) important parts so that when I summarize I can re-listen to those key bits.
+I also earmark important parts so that when I summarize it, I can re-listen to those key parts without listening to the whole thing again.
 This is the equivalent of highlighting on an audiobook basically.

 To play the audiobooks I use an app called Audipo.
 I chose it because it was the only one that allowed me to go faster than 2x.